 The most pivotal move in any case of change is to understand the “why” that creates resistance.
-Once you have the why, you can then create a communications campaign to address all of the issues, all while emphasizing how the change will create positive change.
+Once you have the why, you can create a communications campaign to address the issues, all while emphasizing how the change will result in positive benefits to the organization.

 Although it’s the “why” you want to understand when it comes to resistance, asking the why question is not the way to go.
 Asking why puts the responder in a position of defending their feelings.
 A better way to get to the root of the resistance is to ask what and how.
 For example:

 - What one thing do you most worry about when it comes to this proposed change?

 - What would it take for you to feel better about the upcoming change?